pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server interop [COMMAND-OPTIONS]

+      Display the interop namespace name.

-      Display the interop namespace name in the WBEM Server.
+      Displays the name of the interop namespace defined for the WBEM Server.

     Options:
       -h, --help  Show this message and exit.